Tradegen/algo-trading/README.md

 * No slippage or exchange fees.
 Users can create strategies that trade with higher frequency without reducing profits.
 * Let trading bot owners monetize their data.
 Profit potential becomes dependent on the quality of a strategy (reasonable set of entry/exit rules with consistent returns) instead of the amount of capital invested.
 Good strategies are more likely to have their data feed used by other projects, leading to risk-free revenue for their developers.

+### Default Indicators and Comparators

+The protocol consists of several default indicators/comparators that can be used without paying an 'instance creation fee'.

+Default comparators:

+* Closes
+* Crosses above
+* Crosses below
+* Fall by at least
+* Fall by at most
+* Falls to
+* Is above
+* Is below
+* Rise by at least
+* Rise by at most
+* Rises to

+Default indicators:

+* Down
+* EMA (exponential moving average)
+* High of last N price updates
+* Interval
+* Latest price
+* Low of last N price updates
+* N percent
+* Nth price update
+* Previous N price updates
+* SMA (simple moving average)
+* Up

 ## Disclaimer

 These smart contracts have not been audited yet.